christianjchoi/Game3072/README.md

 - Undo up to Three Moves per Game
 - Reset Game at any Point to Start Over
 - High Scores Records Updated at End of each Game
+- Play Beyond the Just the 3072 Tile

 # Commands